JT-Barrett/GraphicsProject1/README.md

 # GraphicsProject1
 CS 430 Project 1: Representing P3, P6 PPM formats and conversions in C

-This project is incomplete due to poor time management on my part.
+---This project is incomplete due to poor time management on my part.---

 The following functionalities are present:
 - P3 to P6 conversion